Mammalian reproduction: Monotremes

 Monotremes, only five species of which exist, all from Australia and New Guinea, are mammals that lay eggs.
 They have one opening for excretion and reproduction called the cloaca.
 They hold the eggs internally for several weeks, providing nutrients, and then lay them and cover them like birds.
 Like marsupial "joeys", monotreme "puggles" are larval and fetus-like, as like them they cannot expand their torso due to the presence of epipubic bones, forcing them to produce undeveloped young.

 Marsupials

-Marsupials' reproductive systems differ markedly from those of placental mammals, though it is probably the plesiomorphic condition found in viviparous mammals, including non-placental eutherians.
+Marsupials' reproductive systems differ markedly from those of placentals, though it is probably the plesiomorphic condition found in viviparous mammals, including non-placental eutherians.
 During embryonic development, a choriovitelline placenta forms in all marsupials.
 In bandicoots, an additional chorioallantoic placenta forms, although it lacks the chorionic villi found in eutherian placentas.